 - Landlord-tenant issues: Security deposit disputes or unpaid rent claims.

-- In California, individuals can represent themselves, and lawyers are not typically allowed during the initial trial phase.
+- In California, individuals can represent themselves, and small claims lawyers are not typically allowed during the initial trial phase.

-- In Florida, both parties can have a lawyer if they choose.
+- In Florida, both parties can have a small claims court lawyer if they choose.

 - In Texas, legal representation is permitted.

-When deciding on whether to hire a lawyer or not, it’s essential to check the rules in your state.
-You should search for information for specifically your area, such as “Do I need a lawyer for a small claims court in Florida?” or “Do you need a lawyer for a small claims court in California?”
+When deciding whether to hire a small claims attorney or not, it’s essential to check the rules in your state.
+You should search for information for your area, such as “Do I need a lawyer for a small claims court in Florida?” or “Do you need a lawyer for a small claims court in California?”

-Small claims courts are specially designed to be user friendly.
+Small claims courts are specially designed to be user-friendly.
 So that it is accessible to even those who don’t have any knowledge about legal disputes.
-In many cases, you don’t require a legal representation or a lawyer.
-In the following cases you can easily handle the case yourself.
+In many cases, you don’t require a legal representation or a small claims court lawyer.
+In the following cases, you can easily handle the case yourself.

 1. Simple, Clear Cases

-If you have evidence to back up your case such as invoices, contracts or receipts, you likely don’t require a lawyer.
-For example, if you are trying to recover an unpaid loan and you have a signed contract as evidence you likely don’t need a legal representation.
+If you have evidence to back up your case, such as invoices, contracts, or receipts, you likely don’t require a small claims lawyer.
+For example, if you are trying to recover an unpaid loan and you have a signed contract as evidence, you likely don’t need legal representation.
 As the case is easy to present.

 2. Small Monetary Claims

-When the amount you are suing for is small, like under $5,000.
-In these cases hiring a lawyer would cost more than the claim so you don’t need one.
+When the amount you are suing for is small, like personal injury under $5,000.
+In these cases, hiring a personal injury lawyer would cost more than the claim, so you don’t need one.

 3. Uncomplicated Legal Issues